 A statutory noise nuisance is classed as a significant and unreasonable amount of noise which materially affects the comfort and use of your property.
-There are a number of factors an officer must take into account when considering if a noise amounts to a statutory nuisance.
-The main factors officers and the courts must consider are:
+Officers must take account of a number of factors when considering a statutory noise nuisance:

-In addition to the above, officers must determine if the noise is being caused by somebody acting in an unreasonable manner.
+Officers must also determine if the noise is being caused by somebody acting in an unreasonable manner.

 Types of noise